Health and Travel Alerts Learn More Left arrow

 Oranges in Sóller

-The town of Sóller has a beautiful setting amid orange and lemon groves in a fertile valley.
+Sóller is a charming town in Mallorca set amid orange and lemon groves in a fertile valley.
 It’s overlooked by mountains, including Puig Major, the highest peak on the island.
 One of the best things to do in Mallorca is to take a day trip here.

 Many of the buildings in Sóller date back to the 13th century.
 Landmarks range from the Gothic-style Church of Sant Bartomeu to the modernist Banco de Sóller.